Immigration. Deportations. Appeals.

-Immigration is a cornerstone of Canada’s economic prosperity, population and labour pool.
-As a result, Canada actively seeks out immigrants, who arrive in one of three classes: economic, family reunification or refugee class.
+Immigration is a cornerstone of Canada's economic prosperity, population and labour pool.
+As such, Canada actively seeks out immigrants, who arrive in one of three classes: economic, family or refugee class.
 Guidance from an experienced immigration lawyer may streamline your immigration process, prevent deportation and to assist employers to substantially reduce the risk of wrongful dismissal lawsuits by foreign nationals.

 Some of our immigration law services include:

 An application for leave and for judicial review is a discretionary review by the Federal Court of whether an immigration official's decision constitutes a valid exercise of his statutory authority.